tyler-smith/go-bip32/README.md

   // Map departments to keys
   // There is a very small chance a given child index is invalid
-  // If so your real program should handle this by skpping the index departmentKeys := map[string]*bip32.Key{}
+  // If so your real program should handle this by skipping the index departmentKeys := map[string]*bip32.Key{}
   departmentKeys["Sales"], _ = computerVoiceMasterKey.NewChildKey(0)
   departmentKeys["Marketing"], _ = computerVoiceMasterKey.NewChildKey(1)